-- Contain the name, address, and social security number (or truncated taxpayer identification number, when appropriate) of the employee: - Contain the name, address, and EIN of the employer; - Contain the tax period(s), type of tax, and the amount of tax for which the consent is provided; - Affirmatively state that the employee authorizes the employer to claim a refund for the overpayment of the employee share of tax; - For amounts collected in a prior year, include the employee's written statement certifying that the employee hasn't made any previous claims (or the claims were rejected) and won't make any future claims for refund or credit of the amount of the overcollection; - · Identify the basis of the claim; and - Be dated and contain the employee's signature under penalties of perjury.
+- Contain the name, address, and social security number (or truncated taxpayer identification number, when appropriate) of the employee; - Contain the name, address, and EIN of the employer; - Contain the tax period(s), the type of tax, and the amount of tax for which the consent is provided: - Affirmatively state that the employee authorizes the employer to claim a refund for the overpayment of the employee share of tax; - For amounts collected in a prior year, include the employee's written statement certifying that the employee hasn't made any previous claims (or the claims were rejected) and won't make any future claims for refund or credit of the amount of the overcollection; - · Identify the basis of the claim; and - Be dated and contain the employee's signature under penalties of perjury.
 The penalties of perjury statement should be located immediately above the required signature.

 Don't send these statements and consents to the IRS.
 Keep them for your records.
 Generally, all employment tax records must be kept for at least 4 years.
+Records related to qualified sick leave wages and qualified family leave wages for leave taken after March 31, 2021, and before October 1, 2021, should be kept for at least 6 years.
 Copies must be submitted to the IRS if requested.

 In certain situations, you may not have repaid or reimbursed your employees or obtained their consents prior to filing a claim, such as in cases where the period of limitations on credit or refund is about to expire.
 In those situations, file Form 941-X, but don't check a box on line 5.
-Tell us on line 37 that you haven't repaid or reimbursed employees or obtained consents at the time you file the claim.
+Tell us on line 43 that you haven't repaid or reimbursed employees or obtained consents at the time you file the claim.
 However, you must repay or reimburse your employees and certify that you've done so before the IRS can allow the claim.